 Jonatan: It is a great idea to start small!
-Another challenge that we often see in municipalities is “who owns the climate?”
-Collaboration between the safety unit and the technical administrations and those who work a lot with climate and environmental issues is necessary.
+Another challenge that we often see in municipalities is the question of “who owns the climate?”
+Collaboration between the safety unit, technical administrations and those who work closely with climate and environmental issues is necessary.

 Lena-Maria: Yes, because this will lead to meetings, projects and new innovations that are both exciting and challenging.